ScriptBasic/WinPBX/docs/CVAR Class.md

 Converts the variant from one type to another.

 ```
-FUNCTION ChangeType (BYVAL vtNew AS VARTYPE, BYVAL lcid AS LCID = 0, BYVAL wFlags AS USHORT = 0) AS HRESULT
+FUNCTION ChangeTypeEx (BYVAL vtNew AS VARTYPE, BYVAL lcid AS LCID = 0, BYVAL wFlags AS USHORT = 0) AS HRESULT
 ```

 | Parameter  | Description |